Palakorn-Voramongkol/lexi-client/README.md

 ### Backend Setup

-The backend API server (**Lexi2-Authen**) handles authentication, role management, permissions, and other essential services.
+The backend API server (**lexi-Authen**) handles authentication, role management, permissions, and other essential services.
 Follow the steps below to set up and run the backend server.

 #### Setting Up SSH for GitHub